guineec/college-tools/scalable/README.md

 Any details for the files in here can be found below.

 ### setup.sh
-Install dependencies and compile JohnTheRipper on a fresh ubuntu instance in case saved images go missing.
+Installs dependencies and compiles JohnTheRipper on a fresh ubuntu instance in case any saved images go missing.
 Run this first:
 ```
 curl https://raw.githubusercontent.com/guineec/college-tools/master/scalable/setup.sh > setup.sh && chmod +x setup.sh